garrandall/popular-music-data/tracks/maggie-redbone.md

 But oh, she loved to tantalize
 And make it feel like paradise
 And oh, nobody cry when Maggie die
-When Maggie die - mmmm
+When Maggie die - mmm

 Boom boom like a shi shi hand
 Take her to the rock and hang